Societal Alignment Frameworks Can Improve LLM Alignment: Societal Alignment Frameworks

 \subsubsection{Allowing for dynamic norms and values}

 Norms and values are not static objects but dynamic equilibria that evolve through ongoing social interactions \citep{doi:10.1073/pnas.1817095116}.
 They are continuously re-articulated and negotiated within social contexts, evolving to address new challenges and cultural shifts \citep{annurev-psych-033020-013319}.
 Stereotypes, as a form of social norm, are accordingly fluid, emerging and transforming over time.
 An example is the shifting perception of remote work.
 Once seen as unprofessional or less productive, it is now widely accepted in many industries.
-If an LLM were trained primarily on pre-COVID data, it could reinforce outdated assumptions.\looseness=-1
+If an LLM were trained primarily on pre-COVID data, it could reinforce outdated assumptions.

 While model editing and continual learning have been extensively explored for updating factual knowledge in LLMs \citep{pmlr-v162-mitchell22a,pmlr-v199-prado22a}, their application for adapting to evolving societal values and norms remains underexplored.
-Developing approaches to enable LLMs to dynamically identify, adapt to, and mitigate emerging biases dynamically is a crucial area for future research.
-Notably, even factual updates pose significant challenges, as highlighted by recent work on knowledge editing \citep{cooper2024machine, hase2024fundamental}.
+Developing approaches to enable LLMs to dynamically identify, adapt to, and mitigate emerging biases is a crucial area for future research.
+Practically, this involves developing continual learning pipelines that integrate multimodal signals.
+However, even factual updates pose significant challenges, as highlighted by recent work on knowledge editing \citep{cooper2024machine, hase2024fundamental}.